 In this tutorial, we will show you how to install Zenoss on CentOS 6.
 For those of you who didn’t know, Zenoss is a free and open-source monitoring solution similar to Nagios.
 Zenoss Core provides a web interface that allows system administrators to monitor availability, inventory/configuration, performance, and other events.
 The main advantage of Zenoss is that you don’t need to install any software on the client-side for monitoring.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation Zenoss on centos 6.
+I will show you the step-by-step installation of Zenoss on CentOS 6.

 Install Zenoss on CentOS 6